linea-it/docs/docs/en/sci-platforms/pz_server.md

 ### Upload a new data product

-To upload a new data product, click the **NEW PRODUCT** button at the top right of the [User-generated Data Products page](https://pzserver.linea.org.br/user_products) and fill in the Upload Form with relevant metadata in four steps:
+To upload a new data product, click the **NEW PRODUCT** button at the top right of the [User-generated Data Products page](https://pzserver.linea.org.br/user_products) and fill in the upload form with relevant metadata in four steps:

 **Step 1:** Inform a short and mnemonic name for your new data product.
 Select the type of data product you are uploading (e.g., Reference Redshift Catalog, Training Set, etc.) and the data release to which it belongs (if applicable).